ThiagoSchetini/windows-sanitizer/README.md

 ### .NET basic framework

-download and run the last installer, if your windows has it updated the installer will stop:
+Download and run the last installer, if your windows has it updated the installer will stop:

 	https://dotnet.microsoft.com/download/dotnet-framework

 ### DirectX

-check it, probably your Windows 10 has the latest version, maybe 12, on your terminal do:
+Check it, probably your Windows 10 has the latest version, maybe 12, on your terminal do:

 	dxdiag.exe